Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% as the single parameter 'device' has a description.
-The description does not add additional meaning beyond the schema, so baseline 3 applies.
+The schema has 100% description coverage for the single parameter 'device' (serial).
+The description does not add any additional meaning beyond the schema, which is adequate but not improved upon.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.